crs4/rocrate-validator/README.md

 settings = services.ValidationSettings(
     # Set the path to the RO-Crate root directory
     rocrate_uri='/path/to/ro-crate',
-    # Set the identifier of the RO-Crate profile to use for validation
+    # Set the identifier of the RO-Crate profile to use for validation.
+    # If not set, the system will attempt to automatically determine the appropriate validation profile.
     profile_identifier='ro-crate-1.1',
     # Set the requirement level for the validation
     requirement_severity=models.Severity.REQUIRED,